polowis/blog/_posts/2020-04-13-memoization---improve-code-performance.md

 //Run second time: 15.080078125ms
 ```

 Depend on your PC, you might have different number.
 But let's take a closer approach, there is a clear evidence that we call the fibonacci function 2 times, with the same number, even when two results are the same, we still need to wait for another 15ms to get the same result.
+And this is when **Memoization** comes to play.
 Hopefully by now, you get how **Memoization** is important.
 Let's modify the code a little bit.

 ## Memoization function